Composite door vs uPVC: which should you choose?

 uPVC doors or composite doors - quick summary:

-• Composite doors are more robust than uPVC doors as they're around double the thickness and can feature a 44mm solid core, or 48mm solid timber core. uPVC doors are layers of uPVC plastic, usually with foam filled in between.
+- Composite doors are more robust than uPVC doors as they are around double the thickness and can feature a 44mm solid core or 48mm solid timber core. uPVC doors are layers of uPVC plastic, usually with foam filled in between.

 At Value Doors, we've invested in tech, so use our best-in-class door builders where you can design and purchase your door fully online in minutes.
 Click the button below to get started: